Subhagatoadak/SuperAnalyzer/README.md

-# 🚀 SuperAnalyzer: The Ultimate Bayesian Modeling & Data Exploration App (in R)
+# 🚀 SuperAnalyzer: The Ultimate Modeling & Data Exploration App (in R)

 > ✨ Built with love by a passionate data scientist who refuses to let R fade into the shadows.